 "I think it was Newcastle auctioneer Don McHattie who was working his way along the rows of planes and calling the auction from the back of a T-Model truck,’’ His father bought four Catalinas and turned them into floating accommodation on Stoney Creek, near Toronto.

-John Cain Snr was a fiercely independent character who resented authorities trying to tell him what to do.
+John Cain Snr was a fiercely independent character who resented authorities.
 Bitter after the government confiscated the stock of his Newcastle tyre business during the war, he moved his family to a block of land on Stoney Creek.
 There he started work on what was to become a 23-cabin holiday park and a zoo.
 The cabins were all lit by electricity, supplied from army surplus equipment.
 Each had showers, toilets and iceboxes.
 They even had piped music and a PA system set up in every one, controlled from the front office.
 In the austere early post-war days, the holiday park also had ex-army Nissen huts and old buses where people could stay, and there was an outdoor movie projector, a hand-cranked 35mm machine that screened reels of Felix the Cat and other cartoon favourites.

-The interior fittings of the Catalinas were stripped and souvenired by holiday-makers, and their use as overnight accomodation was soon abandoned because of raucious behavour.
+The interior fittings of the Catalinas were stripped and souvenired by holiday-makers, and their use as overnight accomodation was soon abandoned because of anti-social behavour over night.

 A flood tore through the holiday park around 1950, ruining everything and washing the three remaining Catalinas into the creek.
 Authorities complained that the wrecks were a hazard, and John and friends cut them up, selling the aluminium for scrap.
 One of the wing floats was turned into a canoe for John Jnr, and his dad wired up a converted starter motor to a six-volt battery, fitting a propeller so his son could motor around the creek.
 After the flood, the Cains moved over to Charlestown, shifting the zoo and animals but soon shut down.
 John Snr started a new tyre business at Islington which he ran on his own, becoming a recluse.